FREE CONSULTATION

 • Misdiagnosis

-Timely treatment is absolutely critical to curing cancer but treatment is not possible without a diagnosis.
-The other issue is that the type of treatment recommended depends on the stage and location of the tumor; common colorectal treatment options include surgery, chemotherapy and radiation.
+Timely treatment is absolutely critical to treating cancer, but it is not possible without a diagnosis.
+The other issue is that the type of treatment recommended depends on the stage and location of the tumor; common colorectal treatment options include surgery, chemotherapy, and radiation.

-Call us now at (206) 752-4366 or contact us online to schedule a free consultation with one of our compassionate, experienced attorneys.
+Call us now at (206) 752-4366 or use our catheter injury contact form to schedule a free consultation with one of our compassionate, experienced attorneys.